cjdbarlow/Part-One/local-anaesthetics.md

 * Complications include **pancreatitis**
 Note that ILE interferes with amylase and lipase assays, and so these will be unreliable.

-* Note that whilst propfol can be used to treat seizures, the amount of lipid contained in propofol is inadequate to bind LA
+* Note that whilst propofol can be used to treat seizures, the amount of lipid contained in propofol is inadequate to bind LA

 ---